-7.0 Interruption to Study
+7.0 Break in learning

 The College will endeavor to respond flexibly to any request to suspend studies on the grounds of mental health to enable a period of recovery.
-An appropriate period of recovery may be negotiated after which the college may require evidence to confirm that the student is fit and ableto return to their studies.
+An appropriate period of recovery may be negotiated after which the college may require evidence to confirm that the Student is fit and able to return to their studies.